0xdod/fileserve/README.md

 ## Usage

 1. Run migrations: `make up-migrate`
-2. Set the environment variables: `cp .env.sample .env`c, setting valid S3 access and secret keys
+2. Set the environment variables: `cp .env.sample .env`.
+Remember to set valid S3 credentials
 3. Start the server: `make run`
 4. Open your browser and navigate to `http://localhost:7000` to access the application.